MUSEUM OF THE AMERICAN MILITARY FAMILY

 Donna Musil is a writer, documentary filmmaker, and proud Army “brat.”
 She is also the Executive Director of Brats Without Borders, a 501(c)(3) nonprofit founded in 1999 to honor the contributions and improve the welfare of current and former military children and other “Third Culture Kids” (www.USAbrat.org).
 Donna’s award-winning film, BRATS: OUR JOURNEY HOME, is the first documentary about growing up military, narrated by Kris Kristofferson and featuring General Norman Schwarkzopf.
 BRATS has been broadcast on AFN television in 178 countries, screened in over 100 theaters and military bases around the world, and featured on CNN’s “This Week at War,” NPR’s “All Things Considered,” the Stars & Stripes and many more media outlets.
 Donna is currently designing “Growing Up Army,” the first permanent exhibit dedicated to Army brats for the National Museum of the United States Army in Fort Belvoir, Virginia, and co-curating with artist Lora Beldon “UNCLASSIFIED: The Military Kid Art Show,” the first traveling art exhibit about growing up military, and winner of the 2012 Newman’s Own Award.

-David A. Wilson, a small business owner and Veteran’s advocate, Is a 6th generation New Mexican and a decorated US Army Combat Veteran who served as a US Army paratrooper with the 173rd Airborne Brigade in Viet Nam 1968-1969.
+David A. Wilson, a small business owner and Veteran’s advocate, is a 6th generation New Mexican and a decorated US Army Combat Veteran who served as a US Army paratrooper with the 173rd Airborne Brigade in Vietnam from 1968-1969.
 He currently is the Executive Director of the New Mexico Chapter of the American Fire Sprinkler Association apprenticeship program, and is a member of the New Mexico Municipal League, which represents and serves New Mexico in developing policies, laws and regulations.
 He is a registered lobbyist working to benefit and support Veterans, the Public Education Department and the Youth Build Program.
 He has been a New Mexico State Delegate as well as a Certified Veterans’ Official since 2003 for the New Mexico Department of Veterans Services.
 Appointed in 2009 as the Village of Tijeras Planning and Zoning Commissioner, he was instrumental in the financial and physical building of the Veteran’s Memorial in the Village of Tijeras, NM.
 As a talk show host for Vanguard Media, a locally owned AM radio station, he addressed Veterans’ issues targeting disability benefits, loans, education, medical and financial support and involvement with homelessness issues.
-He was the recipient of the East Mountain Outstanding Citizen in 2011
+He was the recipient of the East Mountain Outstanding Citizen in 2011.
+He currently serves on the Tijeras Village Council.

 Writer in Residence Caroline LeBlanc, MFA, MS, RN is the creator and leader of Writing For Your Life © creative writing circles for active duty service members, veterans and their family members.
 As a veteran of both the Army Nurse and Public Health Service Corps, and as a military spouse and mother, she is familiar with many aspects of military life.
 Her poetry and essays, published in the US and abroad, include a 2010 chapbook, Smokey Ink and a Touch of Honeysuckle.
 Currently, she writes about her New France ancestors’ 18th century saga, the experience of 20th century French Canadian immigrants to the US, and her military related experiences.